-15. The servicing necessary to maintain the installation in an efficient condition and the standard serviceability tests, which should be applied, together with the equipment to be used and the method of conducting the tests is contained in the appropriate Air Publications quoted in Table 1 of this group.
-Before servicing or removing any components of the installation, the aircraft, must be rendered electrically safe, as described in Section 5, Chapter 1, Group A.1.
+15. The servicing necessary to maintain the installation in an efficient condition and the standard serviceability tests, which should be applied, together with the equipment to be used and the method of conducting the tests is contained in the appropriate Air Publications quoted in para.
+2. Before servicing or removing any components of the installation, the aircraft, must be rendered electrically safe, as described in Section 5, Chapter 1, Group A.1.